steffinnelson/Using-deep-learning-for-control-cabinet-disassembly/README.md

 Access Policy

 Due to university confidentiality and data protection policy, the code and dataset are not made public.
-However, access can be granted privately upon reasonable academic request.
+However, access can be granted privately.
 Requests can be sent to: steffin.nelson@fau.de